skrajput01/DeepIce---3rd-year-project/README.md

 # DeepIce---3rd-year-project
-DeepIce – A Neural Network Approach to Water & Ice Systems
+<b>DeepIce</b> – A Neural Network Approach to Water & Ice Systems
+\
-- Training & evaluating a DNN to distinguish multi-phase systems – produced more accurate predictions, at lower cost, than original paper
+Training & evaluating a DNN to distinguish multi-phase systems – produced more accurate predictions, at lower cost, than original paper

 Software Used: